Mohamedmilad/modular-shopping-agents/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-Phase two is to load catalog from this endpoint "https://fake-store-api.mock.beeceptor.com/api/products" that return products. then search for the recommended product in this catalog with condition that it has the same price range.
+Phase two is to load catalog from this endpoint "https://fake-store-api.mock.beeceptor.com/api/products" that return products. then search for the recommended product in this catalog with condition that it has the same price range. like this:
+Catalog Agent is now searching for similar items...
+Matching Catalog Items:
+{
+"matched_products": ["Wireless Headphones", "Smartwatch", "Tablet"] }